lukstafi/navi-parens/README.md

 In languages like Python these sources can be less-than-ideal.
 In the future, I might try to incorporate the scopes available to fold/unfold.
 Unfortunately, the fold/unfold scopes do not seem easily available to VSCode extensions.

-As an optimization, the defined-symbols are only recomputed on edit when the cursor needs to leave its current line.

 ## TODO: provide some animations

 Image paths are relative to this README file.